Saudi Arabia is attempting to diversify its economy to reduce dependence on oil, and is opening up its consumer goods market.

 In the services sector, Saudi Arabia is currently reshaping its education system to improve quality and outcome.
 The Saudi government has allocated the second largest portion of its fiscal budget towards this sector, and is now the world’s eighth biggest spender on education.

 The Kingdom emphasises development in early childhood education, refining of its national curriculum, and training for its teachers and educational leaders.
-Saudi Arabia plans to build 2,621 new schools to serve over a million new students by 20202, and to relax regulations and introduce private sector innovation.
+Saudi Arabia plans to build a slate of new schools to serve over a million new students , and to relax regulations and introduce private sector innovation.
+The first phase of Saudi Arabia’s schools public-private-partnership (PPP) programme started in 2021, and involved the design and construction of 50 new schools in Jeddah & Makkah.
+The PPP program has a planned a roll-out of up to 4,000 schools2.

 Singapore, which has a strong education services sector, has businesses that are well positioned to meet the market demand.
 From offering enrichment programmes in Science and Mathematics to skills upgrading and vocational training, there are plenty of opportunities for your education firm.

-Saudi Arabia has the largest food & beverage (F&B) market in the Middle East, valued at around S$61.7 billion.
-In 2016, the Kingdom’s food industry accounted for 12% of its GDP, and the industry has a projected growth rate of around 6% per year.
+Saudi Arabia has the largest food & beverage (F&B) market in the Middle East, valued at around S$61.0 billion.
+In 2018, the Kingdom’s food industry accounted for 10% of its GDP, and the industry has a projected growth rate of around 6% per year.

 1 “Saudi Arabia opens retail and wholesale sectors to 100% foreign direct investment”, EY, 26 June 2016